PennyLaneAI/pennylane/pennylane/capture/explanations.md

 Here we use `jax.core.eval_jaxpr` to execute the jaxpr with concrete arguments.
 If we had instead used *on the fly processing*, we could have simply executed the stored function, but when using *staged processing*, we need to directly evaluate the jaxpr instead.

+In addition, we need to define the abstract evaluation.
+As the function in our case returns outputs that match the inputs in number, shape and type, we can simply extract the abstract values of the `args`.

 ```python
 @repeat_prim.def_abstract_eval